-The Second Edition of Sailing Directions, ATL 120 - Labrador, Camp Islands to Hamilton Inlet (including Lake Melville), 2020, has been compiled from Canadian Government and other information sources.
+This Edition of Sailing Directions, ATL 120 - Labrador, Camp Islands to Hamilton Inlet (including Lake Melville), has been compiled from Canadian Government and other information sources.
 All hydrographic terms used in this booklet are in accordance with the meanings given in the Hydrographic Dictionary (Special Publication No. 32), published by the International Hydrographic Organization.

-General information for the Atlantic Coast is grouped within one booklet, Sailing Directions, ATL 100 - General Information, Atlantic Coast, 2007.
+General information for the Atlantic Coast is grouped within one booklet, Sailing Directions, ATL 100 - General Information, Atlantic Coast.
 It contains navigational information and a brief description of the main port facilities as well as geographic, oceanographic and atmospheric characteristics.

-The detailed description of the geographical areas is given in a series of booklets.
-Their limits are printed on the back cover of the booklets.
+The detailed description of the geographical areas is given in a series of volumes and booklets.
+Their limits are printed on the second page of the booklets.
 The appropriate descriptive booklet(s) should be consulted in conjunction with the ATL 100 - General Information booklet.

-The photographs are by the Canadian Hydrographic Service and Small Craft Harbours, Fisheries and Oceans Canada, St. John's, Newfoundland and Labrador.
+The photographs are by Fisheries and Oceans Canada, Canadian Hydrographic Service and Small Craft Harbours Branch, St. John's, Newfoundland and Labrador.